ddsky/spoonacular-api-clients/javascript/docs/DefaultApi.md

 let query = chicken soup; // String | The search query. let opts = {
   'type': main course, // String | The type of the recipes.
 See a full list of supported meal types.
   'cuisine': italian, // String | The cuisine(s) of the recipes.
-One or more comma separated.
+One or more, comma separated.
 See a full list of supported cuisines.
-  'diet': vegetarian, // String | The diet to which the recipes must be compliant.
+  'diet': vegetarian, // String | The diet for which the recipes must be suitable.
 See a full list of supported diets.
-  'includeIngredients': tomato,cheese, // String | A comma-separated list of ingredients that should/must be contained in the recipe.
+  'includeIngredients': tomato,cheese, // String | A comma-separated list of ingredients that the recipes should contain.
-  'excludeIngredients': eggs, // String | A comma-separated list of ingredients or ingredient types that must not be contained in the recipes.
+  'excludeIngredients': eggs, // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
   'minLength': 0, // Number | Minimum video length in seconds.
   'maxLength': 999, // Number | Maximum video length in seconds.
   'offset': 0, // Number | The number of results to skip (between 0 and 900).